B2GL/project-launcher/README.md

 ### Creating a Group

-1. Click the Project Launcher icon in the Activity Bar
+1. Click the Multi Project Launcher icon in the Activity Bar
 2. Click the "+" button in the view toolbar
 3. Enter a name for your group